 However, you should keep a close eye on grow room temperatures if you’ve opted for more budget-friendly open reflectors.
 Open reflectors don’t have this same heat-reducing feature.

 If you’re still wondering “should I use light reflectors to grow?”, the answer is always yes.
-Grow light reflectors are essential to every grow op, no matter if that means a small-time ACMPR Vivosun tent or commercial-level warehouse grow.
+Grow light reflectors are essential to every indoor marijuana growing enterprise, no matter if that means a small-time ACMPR Vivosun tent or commercial-level warehouse grow.